Chevluh/FF9_Blender_Importer/README.md

 All animations are imported together as a single action, and the scene's end frame will be adjusted to match the end of the action.

 Support for overworld and field characters is only partial and a work in progress.
-Those are imported without textures (although the raw texture pages will still import as unlinked images), all the models in a given file will be imported in one go, and each model is matched with all compatible animations.
+All the models in a given file will be imported in one go, and each model is matched with all compatible animations.

 Additionally, texture animation is not supported for any model.